chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  **Prereq:**

  **Comment:** This will more than likely affect Linux or Mac users.
 If Mac is reporting the compliance state then should be Ok to add.
 Also consider at minimum doing this to devices outside the trusted network.
+This conditional access policy will make sure that browsers will not stayed signed in.

  **Log Analytics Queries (KQL) against AAD Signin Logs**